SAP-samples/abap-exercises-codejam/README.md

 If you finish an exercise early, please resist the temptation to continue with the next one.
 Instead, explore what you've just done and see if you can find out more about the subject that was covered.
 That way we all stay on track together and can benefit from some reflection via the questions (and answers).
 -->

-### The exercises
+### The Exercises

 Here's an overview of the exercises in this CodeJam.
+Depending on the specific topic of the day, the instructer will inform you which exercise level we will focus on.

+### ABAP Cloud: The Basics

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Creating your first ABAP classes](exercises/ex1/)